3 Colossal Marathon Mistakes you Don’t Want to Make

-After passing first 3-4 miles, you may want to slowly speed up until you get to your planned marathon pace.
+After passing the first 3-4 miles, you may want to slowly speed up until you get to your planned marathon pace.
 To easily measure your improved pace, you can use this quality Amazfit band that I use by myself.
-You should not run quicker than you planned for first half of marathon race.
+You should not run quicker than you planned for the first half of the marathon race.

 Finishing the race

-After half of the race, you should already have a group of runners running at the same pace than you.
+After half of the race, you should already have a group of runners running at the same pace as you.
 Try to relax, don’t focus on the splits.
 Just stick with the group, it will help you to get through the toughest part of the race.
-Use your mental strength, remind yourself any past successes in your life.
+Use your mental strength, remind yourself of any past successes in your life.
 It will fuel your mind and help you to move on.